 A buyer-broker agreement consists of several important parts.

 This section of the agreement outlines the responsibilities of your real estate agent.
-Some of the tasks your agent will do for you include:
+Some of the tasks your agent will do for you include the following.

 Show you properties that meet your needs